shorsher/developer-challenge/README.md

 ## Want more dev stack?

 Here are some dev technologies (not in the starter repo) that we love at Kaleido:
+- Material UI (or insert your favorite component library here) - at Kaleido we love re-use
 - Redux for front-end state
 - GraphQL (Apollo) for front-end/back-end comms
 - WebSockets (Socket.io) for live updating and notifications
 - MongoDB NoSQL database for configuration and local state

-- Component libraries (insert your favorite here) - at Kaleido we love re-use
+Remember we'd like a thin thread through your DApp, so choose technologies you think you can be productive in.

 Want to throw away most of the original `create-react-app` + `express` based repo?
 No problem.
 Go for it.